Sovereign Military Order of Malta: International status

-The Order "as a subject of international law, exercises sovereign functions with regard to [its] purposes", namely "promoting the glory of God and the sanctification of its members" and performing works of mercy "towards the sick, the needy, and people without a country without distinction of religion, race, sex, origin and age".
+The order "as a subject of international law, exercises sovereign functions with regard to [its] purposes", namely "promoting the glory of God and the sanctification of its members" and performing works of mercy "towards the sick, the needy, and people without a country without distinction of religion, race, sex, origin and age".

-The Order has formal diplomatic relations with 114 states (including the Holy See) and has official relations with another five states and with the European Union.
-The Order maintains diplomatic missions around the world and many of the states reciprocate by accrediting ambassadors to the Order (usually their ambassador to the Holy See).
-During the reign of Fra' Andrew Bertie as Prince and Grand Master (1988–2008), the number of nations extending diplomatic relations to the Order more than doubled from 49 to 100.
+The order has formal diplomatic relations with 114 states (including the Holy See) and has official relations with another five states and with the European Union.
+The order maintains diplomatic missions around the world and many of the states reciprocate by accrediting ambassadors to the order (usually their ambassador to the Holy See).
+In 1935, San Marino recognized SMOM as a sovereign state in its own right.
+During the reign of Fra' Andrew Bertie as Prince and Grand Master (1988–2008), the number of nations extending diplomatic relations to the order more than doubled from 49 to 100.

-The Order has permanent observer status at the General Assembly of the United Nations and some of the specialized agencies of the United Nations.
-One such example is the UN Central Emergency Response Fund, to which it contributed USD $36,000 from 2006–2022.
-The Order is not classified as a "non-member state" nor as an "intergovernmental organization", but rather as one of the "other entities having received a standing invitation to participate as observers."
+The order has permanent observer status at the General Assembly of the United Nations and some of the specialized agencies of the United Nations.
+One such example is the UN Central Emergency Response Fund, to which it contributed US$36,000 from 2006–2022.
+The order is not classified as a "non-member state" nor as an "intergovernmental organization", but rather as one of the "other entities having received a standing invitation to participate as observers."

-The Order has relations with the European Union, the International Committee of the Red Cross, and a number of international organizations.
-While the International Telecommunication Union has granted radio identification prefixes to the United Nations and the Palestinian Authority, the Order has never received one.
-For awards purposes, amateur radio operators consider the Order a separate "entity"—but stations transmitting from there use an unofficial callsign, starting with the prefix "1A".
-The Order has neither sought nor been granted a top-level domain for the Internet or an international dialing code for telephone purposes.
+The order has relations with the European Union, the International Committee of the Red Cross, and a number of international organizations.
+While the International Telecommunication Union has granted radio identification prefixes to the United Nations and the Palestinian Authority, the order has never received one.
+For awards purposes, amateur radio operators consider the order a separate "entity"—but stations transmitting from there use an unofficial callsign, starting with the prefix "1A".
+The order has neither sought nor been granted a top-level domain for the Internet or an international dialing code for telephone purposes.

-The Order's international nature is useful in enabling it to pursue its humanitarian activities without being seen as an operative of any particular nation.
+The order's international nature is useful in enabling it to pursue its humanitarian activities without being seen as an operative of any particular nation.
 Its sovereignty is also expressed in the issuance of passports, licence plates, stamps, and coins.